Here’s what Harris and Trump are proposing for the economy

 One issue that hasn’t been high on the candidates’ priority lists is reducing the ever-growing national debt.
 Both Trump and Harris have rolled out pricey provisions without specifying how they would cover the cost.

-Harris’ plan would boost the debt by $3.5 trillion over the next decade, while Trump’s platform would cause it to spike by $7.5 trillion, according to a recent report from the Committee for a Responsible Federal Budget.
+Harris’ plan would boost the debt by nearly $4 trillion over the next decade, while Trump’s platform would cause it to spike by roughly $7.8 trillion, according to an updated report from the Committee for a Responsible Federal Budget.

 Meanwhile, 23 US winners of the Nobel Prize for economics favor Harris’ agenda, calling it “vastly superior” to Trump’s platform in a recent letter.